15 Surprising And Weird Facts About Egyptian Culture

 Perfumed cones worn on the head

 People in ancient Egypt would wear cones of perfumed fat on their heads.
 As time passed, the cones would slowly melt, releasing pleasant-smelling oils.
-Historians are still debating the reason behind this: did they only wanted to create a nice impression or were they in fact performing a cleaning ritual?
+Historians are still debating the reason behind this: did they only want to create a nice impression or were they in fact performing a cleaning ritual?
 We have no clear answer so far.

 Name erasing